-Expect to pay around 900-1000+ euros per month for a furnished apartment in the Hague.
+Expect to pay around 900-1200+ euros per month for a furnished apartment in the Hague.
 Ask to find out if utilities are included.
 I pay less than 900 euros per month for an unfurnished two bedroom apartment in a 1930s building that I found on Funda, but many expats that I know pay significantly more.
-(More tips on finding an apartment in the Hague below.)
+(More tips on finding an apartment in the Netherlands here.)

 For fresh water, Dunea is currently the main clean water supplier and the people in charge of the dirty water will get in touch by mail.
 (This is three separate bills that will come in the mail.)
 Expect to pay about five hundred euros for the year for two people.

 You’ll need to choose your energy provider.
 I personally am a fan of the green companies Vandebron and Greenchoice, which allow you to choose your energy sources.
 Most apartments in the Hague do not have air conditioning, which saves you money in summer at the expense of mosquito bites.

 Heating can be pricey during the winter, especially if you’re living in an older building with single pane windows.
 The cost varies although it can cost between forty and eighty euros per month, depending on how much energy we use.

 Health insurance in the Netherlands costs between 105 to 130+ euros per month depending on your health insurance and how many extras you choose to have.
 For instance, you can include your dental insurance for a small extra fee.